Get from Concept to Content Faster by Optimizing Your Digital Media Supply Chain

 The advantage of supporting the media supply chain from within your DAM solution is that the transition to post-production is immediate and seamless, with all your assets already in place, ready for review.

 - Assign editors.
-Assign editors directly or assign the task to a group of editors, then let the one with availability claim the work from a queue.
+Assign editors directly or assign the task to a group of editors, then let the one with availability claim the work from a queue within the digital asset management interface.

 - Access integrations.
 Integrate with photo or video editing software, such as those found in Adobe Creative Cloud.
 Look for a plugin that offers check-in/check-out, and also syncs automatically.
 That way edits get saved back into the system instead of the editor’s desktop.